a-rahimi/dataframe/README.md

-subsets of rows or columns of these tables (similar to SQL's "SELECT"), grouping rows or columns and computing summary statistics on these groups (similar to SQL's "GROUP BY"), or joining multiple dataframes by combining their rows whenever some of their match (similar to SQL's "JOIN").
+subsets of rows or columns of these tables (similar to SQL's "SELECT"), grouping rows or columns and computing summary statistics on these groups (similar to SQL's "GROUP BY"), or joining multiple dataframes by combining their rows whenever some of their entries match (similar to SQL's "JOIN").

-This package implements a new, simplified dataframe in C++.
+This package implements a new, simplified dataframe in C++ in a way that takes advantage of C++'s static typing and data structure facilities.

 # How this package differs from other dataframe packages

- Dataframes in R and Python are helpful because they implement in native code operations that would otherwise be slow in interpreted code.
+Dataframes in R and Python are helpful because they speed up with native code operations that would otherwise be slow in interpreted code.
 For example, applying a user-supplied Python function to every row of a Pandas dataframe is slow, so Pandas implements a huge variety of operations in native code to avoid calling Python callbacks.
 In C++, this is not an issue.
 Applying a user-supplied C++ lambda to every row of a dataframe is not any slower than applying a built-in method.
-As such, a C++ dataframe library can be much simpler.
-Another consideration is that C++ already provides excellent facilities to manipulated structured data through structs, whereas in interpreted languages, structured data are represented through dynamic data structures that are slower to manipulated.
-Here were the overarching desgin goals of this package:
+That means a C++ dataframe library can focus on providing logical structure rather than implementing all basic operation imaginable.
+Another consideration is that C++ structs already provide rich ways to manipulate structured data.
+For example, C++ already has facilities to combine two different types of struct into one new struct and handle the resulting conflicting field names through multiple inheritance.
+But in interpreted languages, structured data have to be represented through dynamic data structures that are slower to manipulate.
+This is contrary to the approach [a well-established C++ dataframe package](https://github.com/hosseinmoein/DataFrame) takes, where dataframes are entirely dynamic objects with similar semantics as Pandas.

+Here are the overarching desgin goals of this package:

 * Do as much work at compile-time as possible.
-The dataframes are statically typed so there is no overhead to represent schemas, or interpret datatypes at run-time.
-Eventually, I'd like the query planning to happen at compile time as well, but I haven't built complex-enough queries to warrant a query yet, let alone one that runs at compile time.
+The dataframes are statically typed so there is no overhead to represent schemas, or to interpret datatypes at run-time.
+Eventually, the query planning will happen at compile time as well, but I haven't yet built complex-enough queries to warrant a query planner, let alone one that runs at compile time.

-* Portable to new compute backends.
+* Easy to port to new compute backends.
 Most of the operations reduce to a call to a function called "merge", which does most of the work.
 When porting the package to a new compute substrate, like a distributed system or a GPU, most of the code could be left intact.
 One would just port the merge function.

 * Simple semantics.
-The semantics of this package are slightly more complicated than Polars, which does not rely on a notion of a dataframe index, but significantly simpler than those of dplyr or Pandas.
+The dataframe semantics in this package are slightly more complicated than those of Polars, which does not rely on a notion of an index, but significantly simpler than those of dplyr or Pandas.

 Implementing a new dataframe library or porting one to a new compute engine (for example a distributed system, or a GPU) is a lot of work because the algebra on a traditional dataframe is surprisingly complicated.
 For example [this analysis](https://escholarship.org/uc/item/9x5608wr) derives a dataframe API with 14 entry points.
-The API for R's dplyr dataframe package ostensibly has only four entry points (mutate, select, filter, summarize, arrange), but each entry point provides a plethora of options  that radically modify their behavior.
+The API for R's dplyr dataframe package ostensibly has only five entry points ("mutate", "select", "filter", "summarize", and "arrange"), but each entry point provides a plethora of options  that radically modify their behavior.
 Some of these entry points even provide a mini-language of their own.

 The semantics for the dataframes implemented in this package are simple to define an implement.
 Almost all the operations rely on one workhorse function